jfayre/Talking-Flight-Monitor-Legacy/README.md

 * v: vertical speed
 * w: read next waypoint
 * [ (left bracket): audible aircraft attitude indication (see below)
-* O: Outside air temperature in degrees C and degrees F

 ### audible attitude indications
 Flight Following contains three modes that allow you to hear the pitch and bank of your aircraft.
 In "Attitude mode", you will hear a constant tone in the center channel to indicate pitch.
 Pitch down and pitch up are represented by different sounding tones.
 Bank is represented by a beeping tone in either the right or left channel to indicate the direction of bank.
 The higher the tone, the higher your bank angle.